jdi-docs/jdi-dark/source/includes/_technical_documentation.md

 You can access RestAssured form the test or define desired properties in @BeforeTest.

 In code snap we have an example of Test using default headers set in RestAssured config.
+In order to restore the initial RestAssured config after tests reset() method is called.

 ```java
     public void followsRedirectsWhileKeepingHeadersSpecifiedIfRestAssuredConfig() throws Exception {